-First floor will be open until 1:00 am, December 1st through 12th.
+Late Night Study: First floor will be open until 1:00 am, April 26th through May 14th.

 Who May Access Computers